United Methodists Face Fractured Future

 In fact, if the United Methodists split into liberal and conservative wings as a result of the church's new direction, it could be evident first in the United States.

 "It's very rare to find a purely conservative or a purely liberal congregation," Tooley says.
 "So if there is some sort of a division, or if there's the creation of a new liberal Methodist church, that almost inevitably will generate painful divisions in local congregations.
 Often the clergy are more liberal than the laity.
-So in many situations you may have pastors who would like to join the new, more liberal, denomination, but a majority of the lay people in their church may prefer to stay in the old denomination."
+So in many situations, you may have pastors who would like to join the new, more liberal denomination, but a majority of the lay people in their church may prefer to stay in the old denomination."

 Effects on United Methodist seminaries